 In loving memory of babushka Vera (grandma

-Vera) and her first husband, and her three children (of whom
+Vera) and her first husband Michael Kopylkov, and her three children (of whom

 Babushka is the Russian word for 'grandmother'.
-Babushka Vera survived the communist revolution and two World Wars.
+Babushka Vera survived the first Worldwar, the communist revolution, the Russian civil war and the second Worlwar.
 In the second World War she lost both her first husband and her two children.
-Her husband served in the Soviet army and he was killed by the Germans.
-While trying to flee from the advancing German army, babushka Vera took a train to the south.
+Her husband Michael Kopylkov from Sint Petersburg served in the Soviet army and he was killed by the Germans.
+While trying to flee from the advancing German army, babushka Vera took a train from Moscow to the south.
 Her small daughter was killed when the Germans bombed the train she was in.
 Babushka Vera escaped German labor-camps by joining the partisans in the forests for a while.
 While trying to find babushka Vera, the Germans sadistically tortured her small baby-boy to death by putting her small baby in the freezing Russian cold.
-Later during the second World War she received a new daughter, Natascha's mother.
+Later during the second World War babushka Vera received a new daughter, Natascha's mother.
 A big part of her life and until around 1994 she lived in the Russian city of Chelabinsk, infamous for the nuclear disaster which took place there in the 1950's.
 Her second husband, the son of her second husband and many of her friends died too early of cancer and other radiation-related diseases.

 She was a very remarkable woman who has led an extremely difficult life.